- Sizes: S, M, L, XL (see chart)

 Why use two different types of fabric on this top?

 > For short trips in stable weather conditions, a Ground Effect composite top lets you travel light and fast with just a single thermal layer.
 These designs combine a WindFoil™ front with a breathable Thermostat™ fleece back.
 A long front zip for ventilation allows you to manage your body temperature through a wide range of conditions.
 Apparently you can have your cake and eat it too.

 What weight is the fleece?

-> In addition, our fleece is knitted from micro fibres which results in a wonderfully smooth feel.
+> In addition, our fleece is constructed from a knitted polyester face fabric with brushed polyester fleece on the inside, which results in a wonderfully smooth feel.

 Is this top windproof?

 > Yes - the front and sleeves are made from WindFoil which is totally windproof and highly breathable.
 This makes it an incredibly warm and versatile top - ideal for short winter blasts where you want to avoid carrying additional keep-warm layers.
 Add the body-hugging Ristretto, Thermos or Submerino as a base layer to increase warmth and enhance moisture management.

 > Even though the WindFoil is breathable, it won't actually stop you sweating and because its windproof, you lose the cooling effect of the air rushing past as you ride.
 So you can overheat a little when your work rate climbs but pulling down the long front zip and yanking up the sleeves provides a surprising amount of ventilation.